jamesbardin/mini_ml/README.md

-This repository contains the project repository for Harvard's CS 51 class, Abstraction and Design in Computation.
+This repository contains the project repository for Harvard's Abstraction and Design in Computation.

-For more information, see [https://cs51.io](https://cs51.io).
+The implementation of this OCaml subset MiniML is in the form of an interpreter for expressions of the language written in OCaml itself, a metacircular interpreter.